skoppula/statium/README.md

 <i>Dependencies</i>: `matplotlib` for plotting ROC curves
 ***
 <b>3.
-Miscellaneous</b>: <i>Advanced commands</i>
+Miscellaneous</b>: <i>Advanced commands</i><br>
 `print_merged`<br>
 <i>Template</i> `python wrapper.py print_merged (--scores --true) [--out]'<br>
 <i>Example</i> 'python wrapper.py print_merged --scores=testing/energies.txt --true=testing/true-classifcation.txt --out=testing/scores-and-true.txt`<br>

 <i>Specifics</i>: Combines STATIUM scores and true binding classification files into one output file, with each line containing a sequence, its score, and true classification.
 Sequences in the scores file but not in the classification file will not appear in the file.
-Conversely, scores in the classification but not in the scores file will be listed as with score infinity.
+Conversely, scores in the classification but not in the scores file will be listed as with score infinity.<br>
-***

 `random`:<br>
 <i>Template</i> `python wrapper.py random (--seq_length --num_seqs) [--out]`<br>
 <i>Example</i>`python wrapper.py random --seq_length=8 --num_seqs=10 --out=testing/random-sequences.txt`<br>

 <i>Specifics</i>: Generates `--num_seqs` random sequences of '--seq_length' length.
 If you include a `--out=X` option, the random sequences will be printed to the specified file.
 Sequences are randomly drawn from the collection of all known protein sequences contained in `data/all_protein_sequences.txt'.
-If you choose to modify this (e.g. adjust it so that certain amino acids occur with certain frequencies, ensure that only amino acid in their character representation are present).
+If you choose to modify this (e.g. adjust it so that certain amino acids occur with certain frequencies, ensure that only amino acid in their character representation are present).<br>
-***

 `get_orig_seq`:<br>
 <i>Template</i> `python wrapper.py get_orig_seq (--in_res --in_pdb_orig --in_pdb_renum)`<br>
 <i>Example</i> `python wrapper.py get_orig_seq ---in_res=testing/1mph_AHL.res -in_pdb_orig=testing/1mph_AHL_orig.pdb --in_pdb_renum=testing/1mph_AHL_renum.pdb